-1 manufacturers and distributors, as described in Section 6 of this 2 act;

-- Notify manufacturers and distributors of physicians certified under the Oklahoma Abortion-Inducing Drug Certification Program; - 6 3.
-Develop a reporting system as specified in Section 9 of this 7 act; - 4.
+- A. The State Board of Pharmacy shall establish the following requirements for manufacturers and distributors of abortion-inducing drugs, at a minimum: - 1.
+Require completion of the certification process for physicians as described in paragraph 6 of this subsection, and for manufacturers and distributors, as described in paragraph 5 of this subsection: - Notify manufacturers and distributors of physicians certified under the Oklahoma Abortion-Inducing Drug Certification Program; - 3.
+Develop a reporting system as specified in Section 8 of this act: - 4.
 Prohibit shipment of abortion-inducing drugs to physicians who become de-certified from the Oklahoma Abortion-Inducing Drug Certification Program; - 5.
-Audit newly certified manufacturers and distributors within ninety (90) calendar days after the manufacturer or distributor is authorized, and annually thereafter, to ensure that all processes and procedures are in place and functioning to support the requirements of the Oklahoma Abortion-Inducing Drug Certification Program; - 6.
-If a manufacturer or distributor is found to be non-compliant, immediately suspend manufacturer's or distributor's certification until the manufacturer or distributor demonstrates full compliance; and - 7.
-Enforce compliance according to Section 12 of this act. - B. The State Board of Pharmacy shall establish the following requirements for physicians providing abortion-inducing drugs, at a minimum:
+Audit newly certified manufacturers and distributors within ninety (90) calendar days after the manufacturer or distributor is authorized, and annually thereafter, to ensure that all processes and procedures are in place and functioning to support the requirements of the Oklahoma Abortion-Inducing Drug Certification Program;

-1. Require completion of the certification process;

-- 2. Audit newly certified physicians within ninety (90) calendar days after the physician is authorized, and annually thereafter, to ensure that all required processes and procedures are in place and functioning to support the requirements of the Oklahoma Abortion-Inducing Drug Certification Program; - 3.
-If a physician is found to be non-compliant, immediately suspend the physician's certification until such time that the physician demonstrates full compliance; and - SECTION 6.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1-757.6 of Title 63, unless there is created a duplication in numbering, reads as follows:
+- 6. If a manufacturer or distributor is found to be non-compliant, immediately suspend manufacturer's or distributor's certification until the manufacturer or distributor demonstrates full compliance; and - 7.
+Enforce compliance according to Section 11 of this act. - B. The State Board of Pharmacy shall establish the following requirements for physicians providing abortion-inducing drugs, at a minimum: - 1.
+Require completion of the certification process; - 2.
+Audit newly certified physicians within ninety (90) calendar days after the physician is authorized, and annually thereafter, to ensure that all required processes and procedures are in place and functioning to support the requirements of the Oklahoma Abortion-Inducing Drug Certification Program; - 3.
+If a physician is found to be non-compliant, immediately suspend the physician's certification until such time that the physician demonstrates full compliance; and - 4.
+Enforce compliance according to Section 11 of this act. - SECTION 5.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1-756.5 of Title 63, unless there is created a duplication in numbering, reads as follows: